Last year, I wrote about a plan by the Japanese government to give away 10,000 free airplane tickets to Japan to boost its slumping tourism industry.

 If you're going to college or university, there are often very inexpensive ways of traveling abroad through your school, either through partnerships with other schools or through grants and scholarships.
 Even some high schools offer programs to Japan.
 If you can show that you're eager and serious about learning, then your school will usually try its best to accommodate you.

-Koichi and intern-turned-writer-extrodinaire John both went to Japan through school study abroad programs, and Koichi wrote a great guide a few years back on how to get a scholarship, which you should definitely read here.
+Koichi and writer John both went to Japan through school study abroad programs, and Koichi wrote a great guide a few years back on how to get a scholarship, which you should definitely read here.

 The JET (Japan Exchange and Teaching) Programme is a well-known and long-running program created by the Japanese government that takes native English speakers from other countries (mainly the US) and places them into teaching positions all across Japan.

 The program requires you to have a university degree, but other than that there's basically no teaching or language experience required.